 22.6.
-The increase from 14.9% to 20.9% in the employer's pension contribution rate from 1 April 2019 is not reflected in payments described elsewhere in this SFE.
-Contractors will instead receive an additional sum from PSD based upon their February 2019 employer's pension contributions sufficient to cover the difference.
+The increases from 14.9% to 22.5% in the employer's pension contribution rate since 1 April 2019 is not reflected in payments described elsewhere in this SFE.
+Contractors will instead receive an additional sum from PSD based upon their February 2019 rate employer's pension contributions sufficient to cover the difference.
 The additional sum will be paid on a monthly basis to employers to allow them to meet their pension contributions obligations as normal.
 The figures will be reconciled after the end of the financial year and the End-year Adjustments process (22.16-22.19).